INRA/NMRProcFlow/README.md

 * the spectra processing includes: the calibration of the ppm scale, the base line correction (locally or  fully), the realignment of a set of ppm areas, and the binning (Intelligent, variable size or fixed width)

-## Installation
+### Installation

 Requirements:

 * a recent Linux OS that support Docker (see https://www.docker.com/)

-From bitbucket.org, clone the repository
+From GitHub, clone the repository

 ```
     $ git clone https://github.com/INRA/NMRProcFlow.git